You might find some useful information on these websites:

 In both Canada and the United States (US), GMO foods are not required to be labelled as such, so it is challenging for shoppers who want to find Non-GMO containing foods to differentiate between GMO and Non-GMO foods.
 Living Non-GMO is a website developed to help inform consumers where to find and purchase brands of verified non-GMO foods.
 They believe that everyone has a right to know what’s in the food they’re eating and feeding loved ones.

 Not sure what GMO’s are?
 Here is a brief summary.
 Genetically Modified Organisms (GMO’s), aka “genetically engineered” in the US, are living organisms (plants, animals, bacteria and viruses) whose genetic material has been artificially manipulated by scientists in the laboratory.
 This results in genetic traits or combinations that do not occur in nature nor would ever result from traditional crossbreeding.
 Currently, the list of GMO foods grown and cultivated in Canada include corn, canola, soy, sugar beets and alfalfa.
 Other GMO crops that are imported into Canada include cottonseed oil, papaya (Hawaiian), squash, zucchini and some US milk products (if they contain bovine growth hormone).
-The Canadian GMO food list is still growing and getting more diverse, and as of June 2017, genetically modified atlantic salmon has been approved to be grown in a fish factory in Prince Edward Island and will be available for sale in Canada and the US.
-Genetically modified salmon is not yet being produced anywhere in the world.
+The Canadian GMO food list is still growing and getting more diverse, and as of June 2017, genetically modified atlantic salmon has been approved to be grown in a fish factory in Prince Edward Island and will be available for sale in Canada.
+Until then genetically modified salmon had not yet been produced anywhere in the world.
+Current labelling regulations in Canada do not require GMO salmon to bear distinctive labels in stores.
+As of March 2019, the United States has finally given the go-ahead to import, raise, and sell GMO salmon.
+But, unlike Canada, the US requires these fish to be labeled as GMO salmon for informed consumer choice.

 Are GMO Foods safe?
 There is no universal consensus on the long term safety of GMO foods.
 Even with careful scrutiny, scientific researchers acknowledge that while adverse health effects from GMO foods are not currently detected they could develop or be discovered over time.
 Consequently, many developed nations do not consider GMO’s to be sufficiently tested and thus not proven safe.
 In fact, more than three dozen countries around the world, including Russia, Japan, New Zealand and many of the countries in the European Union (EU) have placed significant restrictions or outright bans on the production, cultivation or sale of GMO containing foods.
 However, in both the US and Canada, GMO’s have been approved for use based on studies conducted by the corporations that have created them and profit from their sale, rather than independent peer-reviewed research.